larsjaakko/nextgenstats-spider/README.md

 ## Usage Notes
 To run nextgenstats-spider, open a terminal and navigate to the nextgenstat-spider folder.

-To get all weeks of passing data in week 8 of the 2018 regular season:
+To get all passing data in week 8 of the 2018 regular season:
 <br>
 ```scrapy crawl ngs_spider -a type=passing -a year=2018 -a week=8```